 2. An official concerto competition entry form, available online and in the Precollege Office, must be signed by the primary teacher and submitted by the deadline for each competition.
 It is recommended that students and teachers consult the approved repertoire list well in advance of the deadline for submissions.

 3. A list of approved repertoire is available here.
-Additions to the approved list may be made and approved by the Dean in advance of the concerto application deadline.
+Request for additions to the approved list may be made and approved by the Dean in advance of the concerto application deadline.
 Approval is dependent upon several factors, including but not limited to: approval by the private teacher, jury grades, attendance, and appropriateness of current size and personnel of orchestras.

 4. All competitions require preparation of one movement only.
 Exceptions for through-composed pieces are indicated on the approved repertoire list.

 5. Music for all instruments must be memorized.
 The only exception will be for groups of three or more performers.

 6. Concerti performed in the previous two academic years are not acceptable for competition entry.
 These concerti are indicted on the approved repertoire list with a “strikethrough” and have the performance date indicated.